Conformal dynamics at infinity for groups with contracting elements: Introduction

 \end{rem}

-Under any statement in Theorem \ref{HTSThm}, the conformal density turns out to be unique when passed to the quotient of Myrberg set (which is Hausdorff and second countable by Proposition \ref{Myrberg} above). \begin{thm}[=\ref{Unique}] Let $G\act \U$ be as in (\ref{GActUAssump}) of divergent type, compactified by the horofunction boundary $\bX$.
-Then the $\e G$-dimensional $G$-quasi-equivariant, quasi-conformal density on the quotient $[\mG]$ of $\mG\subseteq \pU$ is unique up to a bounded multiplicative constant, and ergodic. \end{thm} By Rohklin's theory, the quotient $[\mG]$ with conformal measures are Lebesgue spaces (\cite[Lemma 15.4]{C16Book}), i.e. isomorphic to the interval with Lebesgue meaure.
+Under any statement in Theorem \ref{HTSThm}, the conformal density turns out to be unique when passed to the quotient of Myrberg set (which is Hausdorff and second countable by Lemma \ref{MyrbergIntro}).
+This is proved in Theorem \ref{Unique}. \begin{thm} Let $G\act \U$ be as in (\ref{GActUAssump}) of divergent type, compactified by a non-elementary convergence boundary $\hU$.
+Then the $\e G$-dimensional $G$-quasi-equivariant, quasi-conformal density on the quotient $[\mG]$ of $\mG\subseteq \pU$ is unique up to a bounded multiplicative constant, and ergodic. \end{thm} By Rohklin's theory, $[\mG]$ endowed with conformal measures are Lebesgue spaces (\cite[Lemma 15.4]{C16Book}), i.e. measurably isomorphic to the interval $[0,1]$ with Lebesgue measure.

-At last, we note the following corollary to the non-elementary action on a CAT(0) cube complex for further reference.
-Such an action is called \textit{essential} if no half-space contains an orbit in its fixed finite neighborhood (See \cite{CapSag}). \begin{thm} Let $G\act \U$ in (\ref{GActUAssump}) be an essential action of divergent type on a CAT(0) cube complex compactified by the Roller boundary $\bR$.
-Then the $\e G$-dimensional $G$-quasi-equivariant, quasi-conformal density on $\bR$ is unique up to a bounded multiplicative constant, and ergodic. \end{thm}